IMERSS/biodiversity-change-protocol/content/docs/Inferring_extirpation_risk/_index.md

 ## Detection frequency

 A useful metric for assessing extirpation risk is the detection frequency or sighting rate of a species.
-Species that were observed only once historically may carry a different likelihood of persistence than those observed repeatedly before disappearing from records.
+Species that were observed only once historically may have a different likelihood of persistence than those recorded repeatedly before disappearing from records.
 In other words, the number and frequency of historical observations can inform our prior belief about whether a species is likely still extant or has been extirpated.

-* If there are many records vouching for a species' historical occurrence, we might have greater confidence that it was a well established population

-* If a species is only reported once or twice, historical populations may have been small or non-viable, or perhaps the species is obscure and was simply overlooked
+When many records attest to a species’ historical presence, we can be more confident that it represented a well-established population.
+Conversely, if a species was reported only once or twice, historical populations may have been small, transient, or non-viable—or the species may simply have been overlooked due to rarity or limited sampling effort.

-Sighting rates constitute useful prior knowledge and can be used to calculate extinction probabilities.
+Sighting rates thus constitute informative prior knowledge that can be incorporated into models to estimate extinction probabilities.